VisionEval/VisionEval/docs/tutorials/verspm/Modules_and_Outputs.md

 ## DivertSovTravel
 This module reduces household single-occupant vehicle (SOV) travel to achieve goals that are inputs to the model.
 The purpose of this module is to enable users to do 'what if' analysis of the potential of light-weight vehicles (e.g. bicycles, electric bikes, electric scooters) and infrastructure to support their use to reduce SOV travel.

+Note: SOV DVMT reduction is only applied to households in urban and town location types (LocTypes) because it is unlikely that actions/services could be provided in rural areas that could significantly divert SOV DVMT to bicycles, electric bicycles, scooters or other similar modes.

 ### User Input Files
 1. Proportion of diverted SOVs for `Azone` (**azone_prop_sov_dvmt_diverted.csv**): This file provides inputs for a goal for diverting a portion of SOV travel within a 20-mile tour distance (round trip distance).
    * **PropSovDvmtDiverted**: Goals for the proportion of household DVMT in single occupant vehicle tours with round-trip distances of 20 miles or less be diverted to bicycling or other slow speed modes of travel